percona/percona-monitoring-plugins/docs/index.rst

 Percona Monitoring Plugins
 ==========================

-Percona Monitoring Plugins, are high-quality components to add enterprise-grade MySQL capabilities to your existing in-house, on-premises monitoring solutions.
-The components are designed to work well with widely deployed solutions such as Nagios and Cacti, and are delivered in the form of templates, plugins, and scripts.
+The Percona Monitoring Plugins are high-quality components to add enterprise-grade MySQL capabilities to your existing in-house, on-premises monitoring solutions.
+The components are designed to integrate seamlessly with widely deployed solutions such as Nagios and Cacti, and are delivered in the form of templates, plugins, and scripts.

 At Percona, our experience helping customers with emergencies informs our monitoring strategies.
 We have analyzed a large database of emergency issues,